wa7nwp/nwp2019/19500_nwp20/19501_jnos_mesh.md

    + mesh is 10.61.155.161
    + jnos is 10.61.155.163
    + linux/rPI is 10.61.155.164
-+ edit autoexec.template  # assigning IP addresses for the MESH is tricky.Soon it will be automated but until then it needs to be done manually.
++ edit autoexec.template  # assigning IP addresses for the MESH is tricky.
+Soon it will be automated but until then it needs to be done manually.
     + Find the IP ADDRESS 192.168.2.2 line.
 Change the IP address to your JNOS address.  *IP ADDRESS 10.61.155.163
-    + Change the mask line from 255.255.255.0 to 255.255.255.248
+    + Change the mask line from 255.255.255.0 to IP MASK 255.255.255.248
-    + Change the shell ip attachline for the new address
+    + Change the shell ip attach line for the new address
        + was: .shell ifconfig tun0 192.168.2.2 pointopoint 192.168.2.1 mtu 1500 up
        + now: .shell ifconfig tun0 10.61.155.64 pointopoint 10.61.155.63 mtu 1500 up
     + shell ip route add *10.61.155.164* dev tun0 table 44 src *10.61.155.163*